-Each Child attending a visit in another EU member state should have a European Health Insurance Card (EHIC).
+Each Child attending a visit in another EU member state should have a European Health Insurance Card (EHIC) or the Global Health Card.
 This can be applied for on-line, by telephone or by post and is obtainable free of charge.
-See www.ehic.org.uk